A keto Mexican casserole is a perfect meal for low-carb dieters looking to mix things up.1

 Our Favorite Keto Mexican Food & Sides

 When it comes to keto Mexican food, there are so many delicious options to choose from.
-Whether a person is in the mood for a keto Mexican soup, a hearty casserole or a light side dish, there’s a keto-friendly dish out there.
+Whether you’re craving a keto Mexican soup, a hearty casserole, or a light side dish, you’ll find a keto-friendly option to satisfy your cravings.
 And best of all, these foods will help to stay on track with the ketogenic diet.

 Frankly, the aforementioned keto casseroles are some of the tastiest foods keto foods out there; they are extremely nutrient-dense, tasty, and aren’t that difficult to prepare.
 That being said, though, for a person who is trying to gain weight while on keto, solely eating a casserole every morning and every night may get a bit boring.